Diligence in Business Transactions: A Brief Primer

 In recent years, technology has become central to effective due diligence strategies.
 Virtual Data Rooms or Virtual Deal Rooms (“VDRs”) have largely replaced paper-based data rooms traditionally set up in law firm offices.
 VDRs allow for online posting of important diligence documents and question-and-answer boards to facilitate discussion, and can accurately track when and where documents are being viewed, allowing for an increased level of security.
 While VDRs can present access and security issues, their decreased cost and effectiveness make VDRs the preferred method of conducting most due diligence efforts.

 The due diligence process is an integral and important tool in mergers and acquisitions.
 Working with experienced counsel, potential acquirers can formulate and execute a thorough and cost-effective diligence process that will decrease the potential for hidden risks and liabilities, while maximizing the acquirer’s ability to achieve the gains expected from the proposed transaction.
 Please contact a member of our Corporate Practice Group or one of the authors if you have any questions about this alert.
+We can assist with both emerging businesses and those that are already well established.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.